Playlist.com

-Playlist.com is a domain name that formerly hosted a commercial-free Internet radio service called Playlist, which had approximately 60 million users.
-The domain is owned by Playlist Media, which operates under the brand Playlist.
-As of mid-2017, the website lists only Jam Music, a streaming service and iOS app available in the United States.
+Playlist.com is a domain name that used to host a commercial-free Internet radio service called Playlist, which had approximately 60 million users.
+Now the domain houses Playlist, the parent brand of Mindbody, Booker, and ClassPass.
+In June 2025, the new Playlist website launched.
+With the brand's evolving suite of AI-enabled software and consumer apps, it plans to continue helping wellness businesses of all sizes thrive and empowering consumers to get off their screens and discover the things that move them.

 History

-Playlist was founded in February 2006 by Jeremy Riney for the purpose of putting more music on Myspace and other social networking sites.
+The original Playlist was founded in February 2006 by Jeremy Riney for the purpose of putting more music on Myspace and other social networking sites.
 From a userbase of less than 500,000 in mid-2006, it grew to more than 20,000,000 users as of June 30, 2008 and 50,000,000 users by June 30, 2011.
 It was originally known as Project Playlist with the domain name of projectplaylist.com, before it acquired its current domain name of playlist.com and became known as Playlist.com.
 On February 1, 2013 Playlist Media, Inc. acquired playlist.com and on July 1, 2013, Playlist.com relaunched as a personalized radio service.
 In June 2015, the Playlist.com personalized radio service was brought offline.

+The current Playlist was launched in June 2025.